xoolive/traffic/joss/paper.md

 preprocessing and filtering of data, preparation of trajectory datasets, or computation of key performance indicators.

-Python is a popular language among academics and data scientists for its active community and large catalogue of libraries fitting the needs of most in their respective areas of research.
-Pandas is a natural solution to represent time series, Shapely [@shapely_2007] a package of choice to address geometrical operations (intersections, inclusion, cascaded joins among others).
+The `traffic` library uses the Python language to reach a large base of academics and data scientists users, to serve and benefit its active community and to build on top of a large catalogue of libraries.
+Trajectories are modelled on top of Pandas dataframe, a natural solution to represent time series, while airspaces leverage Shapely [@shapely_2007] geometries and operations (intersections, inclusion, cascaded joins among others).

-The `traffic` library builds trajectories on top of Pandas dataframe and airspaces on top of Shapely geometries.
-It provides key operations for analysing trajectories evolving in airspaces.
+`traffic` provides key operations for analysing trajectories evolving in airspaces.
 It is particularly useful to programmers and researchers needing to compute statistics, performance indicators and building datasets for common machine learning tasks.
 Meaningful methods are efficiently written using Pandas and Shapely optimised methods, more obvious operations are directly passed to the underlying dataframes.

 # Core structure of the library